Springerville, Arizona: Education

 The town is served by the Round Valley Unified School District.
 The school's mascot is the elk and its school colors are black and gold.
 The St. Johns Redskins are the school's biggest rival.

 Round Valley Primary School is located in the town and serves the town.

 Round Valley Intermediate School, Round Valley Middle School, and Round Valley High School serve the town, but are in nearby Eagar.
 In addition, White Mountain Academy, a K–12 charter school, is located in Eagar.

 The high school's football stadium, The Round Valley Ensphere located in Eagar, is the eighth biggest geodesic dome in the world with a diameter of 440 feet / 134 m.
 The school board voted to give the Dome a pinkish looking color, and it was completed in 1992.
 It was used as a shelter for evacuees from the Rodeo–Chediski Fire in 2002.
 Round Valley is the only high school in the world to have a domed stadium.

 The first Springerville School House was dedicated September 3, 1884.

 In 1969, the Springerville, Eagar, Vernon, Nutrioso, Greer, and Colter Schools consolidated with each other to form the Round Valley Unified School District.

 Transportation

 The Springerville Municipal Airport is a town-owned public-use airport located one nautical mile (1.85 km) west of the central business district of Springerville.

 BNSF Railway provides freight service to the Springerville generating station on its Springerville subdivision.

+The Town of Springerville provides transportation for low-income residents to Show Low twice per month.